NgangaKamau3/particle-classifier/README.md

 Description: 32x32 matrices with two channels: hit energy and time for two types of particles, electrons and photons, hitting the detector.

-The project uses a Resnet-15 like architecture in PyTorch to classify between photons and electrons based on the above criteria, that is, hit energy and time.
+The project uses a Resnet-15 like architecture in PyTorch to classify between photons and electrons based on the above criteria, that is, hit energy and time as recorded by the detector.

 ## Project Structure